isc-projects/bind9/doc/arm/reference.rst

     formed according to the rules specified in the OpenSSL documentation (see https://www.openssl.org/docs/man1.1.1/man1/ciphers.html
     for details).

+  ``prefer-server-ciphers``
+    Specifies that server ciphers should be preferred over client ones.

 There are two built-in TLS connection configurations: ``ephemeral``, uses a temporary key and certificate created for the current ``named``